igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The [Simple Delays module] (@ref SimpleDelays.h) provides simple delay functions that do not involve timers or interrupts.
-These functions simply execute a series of nested loops which known and precise timing.
+These functions simply execute a series of nested loops with known and precise timing.

 These functions are all implemented directly in assembler to guarantee cycle counts.
 However, if interrupts are enabled, then the delays will be at least as long as requested, but may actually be